Contains the active ingredient zolpidem tartrate

 When you must not take it

-- You are, or have been, drinking alcohol or you believe that you may have alcohol in your bloodstream.
+- have been drinking alcohol or you believe that you may have alcohol in your bloodstream.

-- You suffer from sleep apnoea (a condition where you temporarily stop breathing while you sleep).
+- sleep apnoea (a condition where you temporarily stop breathing while you sleep).

-- You suffer from myasthenia gravis (a condition in which the muscles become weak and tire easily).
+- myasthenia gravis (a condition in which the muscles become weak and tire easily).

 Before you start to take it